What is Driver CPC?

 - Used in states of emergency or assigned to rescue missions.

 For more information on exemptions and requirements, please see the Government website.

 When must Driver CPC training be taken?

 You must have your Driver CPC qualification before driving professionally.
 You will need to take the training in the country in which you live or work normally.
+A full 35 hours of periodic training will take place when booking a 5 day training option.
 Training must be done within the period for which the card is valid in order for it to be renewed.
 If taking the training after it has expired, you will not be able to drive professionally until it has been completed.

 The Government has stated that it has no plans to repeal the Driver CPC legislation following the Brexit vote, so drivers will still need to be continuing with their training and cannot wait until the card has run out.